Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Introduction

-When the inflow boundary data $g$ is discontinuous, so is the solution of \cref{pde}.
-The discontinuous interface may be determined by the characteristic curves emanating from where $g$ is discontinuous.
+When the inflow boundary data $g$ is discontinuous, so is the solution of \cref{pde} as the solution is entirely determined by the characteristic curves (see \cref{l:solution}), along which the discontinuities are propagated across the domain.
+The discontinuity interface may be determined by the characteristic curves emanating from where $g$ is discontinuous.
 By using the location of the interface, one may design an accurate mesh-based numerical method.
-However, this type of methods is usually limited to linear problems and is difficult to be extended to nonlinear hyperbolic conservation laws.
+However, this type of method is usually limited to linear problems and is difficult to be extended to nonlinear hyperbolic conservation laws.

 In \cite{Cai2021linear}, we studied the least-squares ReLU neural network method (LSNN) for solving \cref{pde} with discontinuous solution.
 The method is based on the $L^2(\Omega)$ norm least-squares formulation analyzed in \cite{de2004least, bochev2016least} and employs a new class of approximating functions: multilayer perceptrons with the rectified linear unit (ReLU) activation function, i.e., ReLU neural network (NN) functions.
-A critical and additional component of the LSNN method, differing from other NN-based methods, is the introduction of a proper designed discrete differential operator.
+A critical and additional component of the LSNN method, differing from other NN-based methods, is the introduction of a properly designed discrete differential operator.

 One of the appealing features of the LSNN method is its ability of automatically approximating the discontinuous solution without using {\it a priori} knowledge of the location of the interface.
 Hence, the method is applicable to nonlinear problems (see \cite{Cai2021nonlinear, Cai2022nonlinear}).
-Compared to mesh-based numerical methods including various adaptive mesh refinement (AMR) algorithms that locate the discontinuous interface through local mesh refinement (see, e.g., \cite{dahmen2012adaptive,houston2000posteriori,liu2020adaptive}), the LSNN method, a meshfree and pointfree method, is much more effective in terms of the number of the degrees of freedom.
+Compared to mesh-based numerical methods including various adaptive mesh refinement (AMR) algorithms that locate the discontinuity interface through local mesh refinement (see, e.g., \cite{dahmen2012adaptive,houston2000posteriori,liu2020adaptive}), the LSNN method, a meshfree and pointfree method, is much more effective in terms of the number of degrees of freedom.
 Theoretically, it was shown in \cite{Cai2021linear} that a two- or three-layer ReLU NN function in two dimensions is sufficient to well approximate the discontinuous solution of \cref{pde} without oscillation, provided that the interface consists of a straight line or two-line segments and that the solution jump along the interface is constant.